klemmchr/MvvmBlazor/README.md

 ## Examples
 Examples for Blazor and Serverside Blazor can be found [here](https://github.com/chris579/MvvmBlazor/tree/master/samples).

+You will find several projects in there
+- *BlazorServersideSample*
+  A server for the blazor serverside sample
+- *BlazorClientsideSample.Server*
+  The server for the blazor clientside sample
+- *BlazorClientsideSample.Client*
+  The client for the blazor clientside sample

+These projects act as wrapper projects for the main functionality that is shared among these examples.

+- *BlazorSample.Components*
+  The components and pages for the samples
+- *BlazorSample.ViewModels*
+  The view models for the pages
+- *BlazorSample.Domain*
+  Domain logic, stuff shared between components and view models

+This sample tries to incorporate a ports and adapters architectural approach and shows that this library works the same for the client and the server.
+It also displays the advantages of the MVVM pattern which allows you to share the logic for your frontend even when the business logic differs.

+As an example the weather forecast view model just references the interface of the service that is responsible to gather data.
+For Blazor serverside, it directly populates it, for Blazor serverside it gathers them from an api.
+The advantages of such patterns will especially get interesting when Blazor Native and Blazor Embedded will be available.

 ## Known projects
 These projects are know to use `MvvmBlazor`.
 They can be used as a reference for different implementation scenarios that go beyond the samples.